RishaanvB/Winc_Backend/SuperPy/README.md

 ### Exporting inventory

+## Exporting as .txt file

 You can export the printed out table to a `.txt` file by adding the `--print` to the command line.
 The result will be exported to a `inventory.txt` file, that can be found in the `superpy_logs` folder.
-It will not create new files for each report, but instead will overwrite it, if the `inventory.txt` already exists
+It will not create new files for each report, but instead will overwrite it, if the `inventory.txt` already exists.

+## Exporting as .csv file

+You can export the current inventory to an external `.csv` file by adding the `--export` to the command line.
+This will export the current inventory(current internal time) as a `.csv` file named `inventory_report.csv` which can be found in the `superpy_logs` folder.
+It wil not create a new file for each exported report, but instead will overwrite it, if the `.csv` file already exists in the `superpy_logs` folder.

 </details>

 ## Report